-August 2023 Taylor Gonzales, BSN, RN, RNC-OB Maternal Child Health
+August 2023 Taylor Gonzales, BSN, RN, RNC-OB Maternal Child Health me frequently to ensure my pain was controlled.

 I was in OB triage with severe pre-eclampsia at 34 weeks.
 My provider decided it was best to induce me.
 Taylor educated us on what to expect and provided reassurance.
 We were fortunate to have her support during the entire labor process.
 When it came time to deliver, she was there coaching me.
 After delivery, Taylor made it a priority to accompany us to the NICU to spend time with our sweet boy.